devinchristianson/daj/docs/markdown/DAJ_Deliverable_1_SRS.md

 - Beginner/Novice level of knowledge in music theory: This group of users is the most likely to use the chord play-back feature to learn new chords, and the chord recognition feature to practice chords.
 To maximize their user experience, the chord playback feature must not require any prior knowledge of music theory to use, and the chord recognition feature must be responsive.
 This level of user may also experiment with the chord progression suggestion tool, so that tool must be able to display the chords on a "piano roll" style output, as that is the type of output a user with this level of knowledge is most likely to use.
 - Intermediate level of knowledge in music theory: This group is the most likely to use the chord progression playback and progression suggestion tools, for both learning purposes as well as reference purposes, so the progressions must be based on the chords/key they are playing in, and the playback tool must provide the chords on a staff as well as "piano roll" style, as this level of user is more likely to make use of the "ledger-line" display than the "piano roll" display.
 - Advanced level of knowledge in music theory: This group is most likely to use PolyChord as a reference tool, in the event that they have forgotten a chord or chord progression, or just want to check their work.
-To maximize their user experience, all tools must be capable of "ledge-line" style output, as that is the type of output that they are the most comfortable with.
+To maximize their user experience, all tools must be capable of "ledger-line" style output, as that is the type of output that they are the most comfortable with.
 This is also the level of user who is most likely to use a MIDI device for input, so MIDI input should be an option for all  keyboard-input type tools.

 *Identify the various user classes that you anticipate will use this product.
 User classes may be differentiated based on frequency of use, subset of product functions used, technical expertise, security or privilege levels, educational level, or experience.
 Describe the pertinent characteristics of each user class.
 Certain requirements may pertain only to certain user classes.
 Distinguish the most important user classes for this product from those who are less important to satisfy.*